hermangroup/docs/wallets/paper.rst

 Address generation
 ==================

-Go to https://paper.dash.org in your web browser (or open index.html if you downloaded the wallet generator).
-Select your language and choose Dash as the currency if necessary.
+Go to https://paper.historia.network in your web browser (or open index.html if you downloaded the wallet generator).
+Select your language and choose Historia as the currency if necessary.
 The following screen will appear:

 .. figure:: img/paper-start.png
    :width: 400px

-   The Dash Paper Wallet Generator at paper.dash.org
+   The Historia Paper Wallet Generator at paper.historia.network

 Some random data is required to ensure the generated address and key are unique.
 Move our mouse around and/or type random characters into the